-Financial Aid disbursement is done during the second week of class, unless otherwise specified in the financial aid section of the UNM-LA website.
+Financial Aid disbursement is done during the first week of class, unless otherwise specified in the financial aid section of the UNM-LA website.
 Registered students should use LoboWeb to obtain information as to required payment and anticipated financial aid.

-• Student charges for any services, sales or fines will be collected from the first available source of financial aid (grants, scholarships or loans) even if due date is later than aid release date.

-• Students must be registered full time prior to receiving aid or have financial Aid adjust required number of hours to be eligible for aid.
+- Student charges for any services, sales or fines will be collected from the first available source of financial aid (grants, scholarships or loans) even if due date is later than aid release date. - Students must be registered full time prior to receiving aid or have Financial Aid adjust required number of hours to be eligible for aid.
 It is your responsibility to visit the Financial Aid Office to be certain your aid will be available, and you will not be disenrolled.

 If a delay in receipt of your financial aid occurs, you may wish to complete a promissory note application and pay the first installment and any processing fees at the Cashier's Office to avoid disenrollment.
 College Work-Study awards will not be considered in arranging for payment.
+Disenrollment is usually 10 days prior to the first day of class.